brianpursley/instant-kubernetes-cluster/README.md

 # instant-kubernetes-cluster

-Automates the creation of a temporary Kubernetes single-node or multi-node cluster using [kind](https://kind.sigs.k8s.io/), allowing you to spin up a cluster in one line, without having to install anything other than Docker.
+A bash script that automates the creation of a temporary Kubernetes single-node or multi-node cluster using [kind](https://kind.sigs.k8s.io/).

 ## Prerequisites